Same-sex marriage in Idaho

-Same-sex marriage in Idaho has been legally recognized since October 15, 2014.
-In May 2014, the U.S. District Court for the District of Idaho in the case of Latta v.
-Otter found Idaho's statutory and state constitutional bans on same-sex marriage unconstitutional, but enforcement of that ruling was stayed pending appeal.
-The Ninth Circuit Court of Appeals affirmed that ruling on October 7, 2014, though the U.S. Supreme Court issued a stay of the ruling, which was not lifted until October 15, 2014.
+Same-sex marriage has been legally recognized in Idaho since October 15, 2014.
+On May 13, 2014, the U.S. District Court for the District of Idaho found the state's statutory and constitutional bans on same-sex marriage unconstitutional in the case of Latta v.
+Otter, but enforcement of that ruling was stayed pending appeal.
+The Ninth Circuit Court of Appeals affirmed that ruling on October 7, though the U.S. Supreme Court issued a stay of the ruling, which was not lifted until October 15, 2014.

-Opinion polls have shown that a majority or plurality of Idaho residents support same-sex marriage.
+Idaho had previously denied marriage rights to same-sex couples by statute since 1996 and in its State Constitution since 2006.
+Polling suggests that a majority of Idaho residents support the legal recognition of same-sex marriage.
+Despite this, a number of Republican politicians have continued to introduce unconstitutional legislation to curb the legal rights of same-sex couples or motions urging the overturning of Obergefell v.
+Hodges.

 Legal history

-Statutes
+Restrictions

 After the Hawaii Supreme Court seemed poised to legalize same-sex marriage in Hawaii in Baehr v.
-Miike in 1993, the Idaho Legislature amended its marriage statutes in 1995 to specifically specify that a marriage was to be between a man and a woman.
+Miike in 1993, the Idaho Legislature amended its marriage statutes in 1995 to specify that a marriage was to be "between a man and a woman".
 The changes took effect on January 1, 1996.
 Fearing it would have to recognize same-sex marriages conducted in Hawaii, Idaho further amended its marriage laws to prohibit recognition of out-of-state same-sex marriages in 1996.
 Governor Phil Batt signed the legislation, which took immediate effect on March 18, 1996.

-Constitutional amendment

 On February 11, 2004, the Idaho House of Representatives, by a 53 to 17 vote, approved a constitutional amendment banning same-sex marriage and its "legal equivalent" in the state.
 The Idaho State Senate failed to vote on the amendment.
-On February 2, 2005, the Senate, by a 21–14 vote, failed to approve a similar constitutional amendment banning same-sex marriage and any "legal status similar to that of marriage".
+On February 2, 2005, the Senate, by a 14–21 vote, failed to approve a similar constitutional amendment banning same-sex marriage and any "legal status similar to that of marriage".
 On February 6, 2006, the House of Representatives, by a 53 to 17 vote, approved Amendment 2, a constitutional amendment banning same-sex marriage and any "domestic legal union" in the state.
-The Senate approved the constitutional amendment on February 15 by a 26–9 vote, and it was approved by voters on November 7, 2006.

-The amendment was found to be unconstitutional on May 13, 2014 by a federal district court.
-The ruling was affirmed by the Ninth Circuit Court of Appeals on October 7, 2014 and went into effect on October 15, 2014.
+The Senate approved the amendment on February 15 by a 26–9 vote, and it was approved by voters on November 7, 2006.
+The amendment was found to be unconstitutional by a federal district court on May 13, 2014.
+The ruling was affirmed by the Ninth Circuit Court of Appeals on October 7, and went into effect on October 15, 2014.
+Though unconstitutional and unenforceable, the amendment remains on the books.
+In 2025, Representative Ilana Rubel introduced an unsuccessful bill to repeal the constitutional ban on same-sex marriage.
+Had it been approved, the measure would have been placed on the ballot for approval by voters.